canopas/iOS-developer-roadmap-2023/README.md

     - Portrait:  phone - 3, iPad - 5
     - Landscape: phone - 4, iPad - 6
   - Tapping a recipe should open the Detail screen.
+  - It should allow drag and drop of the cells.
+  - should have an edit button on the tool bar to delete items.
 * On the Detail screen show full recipe detail with recipe image and description.
   - Add a back button to navigate back to the list of recipes.
 * Use dummy data for recipes.